v0lta1c/f122-telemetry/README.md

 Planned:
 - [ ] Improve code readability by adding comments/restructuring some code etc.
-- [ ] Add information about player assists checker in the parser and the bot script socket IPC.
+- [ ] Add more features to the GUI like graghs, player lap history etc.

 If you have any ideas of your own which do not expand the scope of the application by a big margin please let me know!